 The purpose of field education is to provide you with the opportunity to practice and integrate advanced-level social work values, knowledge and skills, including the development of a professional “self” and professional identity as a social worker.

-The field education placements are conceptualized as an educational course rather than a work term.
-That is, courses are graded (pass/fail) by an agency-based qualified field instructor assigned to teach each student, and a field advisor assigned to support each student and instructor.
-The workload of field education is controlled to facilitate an emphasis on learning.
+Field education placements are courses that are graded (pass/fail) by an agency-based, qualified field instructor assigned to teach each student.
+The workload of placements is controlled to facilitate an emphasis on learning.

 Professional and qualified instructors teach you in the field.
-Field education instructors typically hold an MSW degree and are recognized as “our faculty in the field.”
-Instructors have a minimum of two-years post-master’s experience as well as formal training.
+Field education instructors typically hold an MSW degree and are recognized as Laurier’s faculty in the field.
+Instructors have a minimum of two-years post-master’s experience, as well as formal training.

 Field education courses are covered under student fees.
 There are no extra charges through the university.
-However, while on placement, you are usually expected to pay for expenses such as police checks, mileage and parking.
+However, once confirmed for a placement, you are expected to pay for related expenses such as immunizations, police checks, mileage and parking.
 Students and instructors are not paid.
-Placement agencies may cover your mileage costs while on agency business; however, this varies with agencies.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×